 BA in Geophysics and Chinese Language, University of California, Berkeley (2016)

 Active Tectonics, Continental Collisions, Orogenesis, Continuum Mechanics in Earth Science, Applications of Geodesy, and Earthquake Mechanics and Rupture Processes

-Inland Pacific Northwest and the Rocky Mountains: My research in Northwestern United States investigates correlations between apparent seasonaity of seismicity in the region and perturbations of the state of stress in the Earth's crust due to seasonal loading and unloading of water, snowpack, atmospheric effects, etc, as well as the potential for additional hydrologic forcings.
+Inland Pacific Northwest and the Rocky Mountains: My research in Northwestern United States investigates correlations between apparent seasonality of seismicity in the region and perturbations of the state of stress in the Earth's crust due to seasonal loading and unloading of water, snowpack, and atmospheric effects, as well as the potential for additional hydrologic forcings.